 Greg joined the Onebane Law Firm in 1999 and practices primarily in the areas of labor and employment, oil and gas, and general litigation.
 He began his legal career in mortgages, collections, and Regulation Z cases.
 While an Assistant U.S. Attorney, he focused on narcotics prosecutions.
 He also handled cases which included civil rights, bank fraud, mail fraud, gun and explosives violations, narcotics, federal intimidation, extortion, counterfeit, bank robbery, import/export violations, and Medicare fraud.
 Upon leaving the United States Department of Justice, he entered private practice focusing on insurance defense, including premises liability, automobiles, insurance issues, and commercial liability.
 He also represents governmental entities in civil service matters, fire and police civil service, police misconduct, civil rights, expropriation, and eminent domain, land use, and insurance issues in public liability.

 Greg enjoys traveling and reading biographies and about current events.
-He enjoys a busy social life with his wife of 42 years, Lynn Moroux.
+He enjoys a busy social life with his wife, Lynn Moroux.